mikjo/bigitr/README.md

 Life Cycle
 ==========

-A typical life cycle for Bigitr is envisioned to be:
+A typical life cycle for Bigitr is envisioned to be something like:

 * Introduced to allow developers to use Git for new development while still enabling processes based on CVS.
 Synchronization